nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ecm:isTrashed = 0 AND ecm:parentId IS NOT NULL
 ```

-It is made more robust to plurals, etc.
+It is more robust to plurals, etc.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-18198](https://jira.nuxeo.com/browse/NXP-18198).